brave-intl/publishers/public/creators-landing/README.md

 This project is built using the React framework [Grommet](https://v2.grommet.io), [Brave UI](https://github.com/brave/brave-ui) and [Styled Components](https://styled-components.com/docs/basics).

+For now, you have to remove the node modules folder from the root publishers directory to build this.

 To start the build locally and edit files in real time run:

 ### 1. `npm install`